 What’s the difference between signs and symptoms?
 Symptoms are subjective, which means this is what you feel and notice yourself.
 Clinical signs are what your keratoconus expert will look for objectively.

 Symptoms of keratoconus

-Often the earliest symptom is frequent eye-rubbing to relief itchy eyes.
+Often the earliest symptom of keratoconus is frequent eye-rubbing to relief itchy eyes.
 The disease is associated with various forms of allergy (hayfever, ezcema etc) and itchy eyes can lead to eye-rubbing for comfort.
 While it is important to be aware of this symptom, it is also essential that the itch is managed so that eye rubbing is stopped.
-Unfortunately, prolonged eyeing can actually cause keratoconus to worsen.
+Unfortunately, prolonged eye rubbing can actually cause keratoconus to worsen.

 Blurry vision; you may notice that things are not as clear as they should be – even with the best pair of glasses.
 The vision is usually more distorted than foggy and often there will be ‘ghosting’ where it looks like a second image is superimposed on top of the first.
 These are the symptoms

 Signs of keratoconus

 A steep central cornea, which shows up very clearly during a corneal topography.
 This is a map of the shape of the front of your eye, much like the geographical map of a country.
 On a map you can see steep, mountainous areas by their brown colour, compared to the green areas of flat land.
 A topographical map shows an area of steepness, usually below centre.

 Corneal striae are subtle folds or striations in the surface of your cornea that may be seen on examination with a bio-microscope.

 Corneal thinning, the earliest sign of keratoconus, can be picked up with an instrument called a global pachymeter, which measures the thickness of the whole cornea, not just the centre.